ratwolfzero/hopalong_python/README.md

 #### Conclusion

+The pixel-based density estimation method is an effective alternative to Histogram-based density estimation.
 Both methods effectively highlight areas of point concentration.
 This is illustrated in the following pictures.
 Each approach offers distinct advantages and considerations: